My love for the Soft Dom

 I love being looked after and spoiled.

-Feeling safe and protected is a fundamental aspect to my being submissive.
+Feeling safe and protected is a fundamental aspect of my being submissive.
 Discussing my traditional side in the past, the ‘provider’ and ‘protector’ traits in a man is something I’ve always been attracted to.
 Someone who is comfortable in their own selves and is no-bullshit.
 I can’t do with games.
 It’s exhausting and unnecessary.

 Also, I may be shy and nervous, but I’m no doormat.
-That’s something being a submissive is synonymous with in certain circles.
+That’s something being submissive is synonymous with, in certain circles.
 Again, for me at least, this is not the case.
 Aside from being a Switch, in kink and general life, I have strong opinions and want to play to my strengths like anyone else.
-Some might say, my liking for this personality is ‘bypassing feminism when it’s convenient’ as some like to believe.
+Some might say, my liking for this personality is ‘bypassing feminism when it’s convenient’.
 This is not the case.

-I don’t expect nor demand anyone to be like that for me, only if they want to be and it’s part of who they are.
+I don’t expect or demand anyone to be like that for me, only if they want to be and it’s part of who they are.
 With my boyfriend, that’s just his way.
 It’s who he is.
-That’s his love language, in a manner of speaking.
-We’re still equals and it’s still a team effort at the end of the day, regardless of what kind of dynamic you have.
-Neither one of us is superior to the other when it really comes down to it.
+It’s his love language, in a manner of speaking.
+We’re still equals and it’s still a team effort at the end of the day, regardless of the dynamic we have.
+Neither one of us is superior to the other, and we don’t have any intentions of changing that.

 That is my ideal Dom type: the gentleman who knows when not to be gentle. 😉 The Dom who will pamper me then fuck me calling me his dirty little slut.
 The Dom who will cuddle me and take me over his knee for a naughty funishment.
 Yeah.
 That.
 Unf.